Plymouth Sod Installation Services

 Contact Plymouth’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Plymouth begins with responsible turf and soil material management.
 Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or composting facility, observing all permit, fee, and operating hour requirements.
-Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
-Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.
+Bulk soil disposal or importation must be coordinated with the Transfer Station or composting facility, observing permit requirements, fees, and operating hours.
+Topsoil for sod installation should be screened loam with a pH of 6.0–7.0 (lime addition is often necessary for local acidic soils), 3–5% organic matter, and free of pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick (including roots), disease-free, and stored in shaded, irrigated conditions.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging and delivery.

 Plymouth Department of Public Works